Karl Nehammer

-Karl Nehammer (/de/; born 18 October 1972) is an Austrian politician who served as the 28th chancellor of Austria from 2021 to 2025.
-A member of the Austrian People's Party (ÖVP), he previously was Minister of the Interior from 2020 to 2021, general secretary of the ÖVP from 2018 to 2020, as well as a member of the National Council from 2017 to 2020.
-Nehammer assumed the chancellorship as the successor of Alexander Schallenberg, who resigned in order to return to the post of Minister of Foreign Affairs.
+Karl Nehammer (Note: /de/) (born 18 October 1972) is an Austrian politician who served as chancellor of Austria from 2021 to 2025.
+A member of Austrian People's Party (ÖVP), he previously was Minister for the Interior from 2020 to 2021, general secretary of the ÖVP from 2018 to 2020, as well as a member of the National Council from 2017 to 2020.
+Nehammer assumed the chancellorship as the successor of Alexander Schallenberg, who resigned in order to return to the post of Minister for Foreign Affairs.
 Nehammer announced his resignation as chancellor and ÖVP leader after unsuccessful coalition talks following the 2024 legislative election.
 He stepped down as chancellor on 10 January 2025.

 Early life and education

 Nehammer grew up in Vienna, where he attended Kalksburg Grammar School and subsequently Amerlingstrasse Grammar School, graduating in 1992.
 He completed his military service as a one-year volunteer with further service until 1996.
 In 1997 he was discharged as a lieutenant.
 He then worked as an instructional trainer for information officers for the Federal Ministry of Defence and as a trainer for strategic communication for various institutions, such as the Vocational Promotion Institute (BFI) and the Political Academy of the Austrian People's Party.

 From 2012, Nehammer completed a two-year university course in political communication at the University for Continuing Education Krems and graduated with a master's degree.

 Nehammer is a member of the Catholic Austrian Students' Corporations Sonnberg Perchtoldsdorf within the Mittelschüler-Kartellverband.